 The initial discovery of the tomb in Egypt's Valley of the Kings occurred on November 4, 1922.
 Most pharaohs graves were plundered by graverobbers in ancient times, however Tutankhamun's tomb was hidden by debris for most of its existence and became the first known largely intact royal burial site found from ancient Egypt.

-Fidel Castro becomes prime minister of Cuba, replacing José Miró Cardona who was the head of the country's new provisional government.
-Fidel Castro had led the guerrilla campaign that forced right-wing dictator Fulgencio Batista into exile.
-Castro, had become commander in chief of Cuba’s armed forces after Batista was ousted on January 1, 1959.
+Fidel Castro becomes prime minister of Cuba on February 16, 1959, replacing José Miró Cardona, who was the head of the country's new provisional government.
+Castro had become commander in chief of Cuba’s armed forces, after leading the guerrilla campaign that forced right-wing dictator Fulgencio Batista into exile on January 1, 1959.
 More